| Crates.io | s3sync |

-s3sync is a reliable, very fast, and powerful synchronization tool for S3.
+s3sync is a reliable, flexible, and fast synchronization tool for S3.

 This document is a summary of s3sync.
 For more detailed information, please refer to the full README.